evanharmon/cloud/terraform/environments/eph/eks_ipv4_karpenter_mng/README.md

 # EKS IPV4 KARPENTER WITH MANAGED NODE GROUP

+## Warnings
+Right now, tearing this down with karpenter instances up leaves them running! this project does not terraform apply cleanly.
+Runs in to errors around:
+- CoreDNS

 ## Features
 IRSA setups!

 - karpenter with managed node group
 - vpc cni with network policies
+- working aws-lb-controller

 ## Running
 ```bash